 Would you love to bring people on tours around your new city?
 Reach out to tourism companies and see if any are looking for tour guides.
 This role is a fun way to learn more about your host city and meet new people as you make money abroad.
 Just don’t lead any pub crawls the night before a big exam.

-Working at a hostel is another great way to make money abroad and meet people from all over the world.
+Working at a hostel is another avenue to consider if you’re thinking about how to make money while studying abroad.
 Hostels don’t always update their openings online.
-Your best bet is to go in and inquire about any opportunities.
+Your best bet is to go in person and inquire about any opportunities.

 Some student visas let you work part-time.
 If yours has this allowance, look for work in a cafe or restaurant.
 In the busy environment of food services, you’ll be fluent in your host country’s language in no time.

 If you’re studying abroad through a university, rather than an external program, then the college may offer on-campus jobs.
-Eligible students can find work-study jobs on the branch campus.
+Eligible students may be able to find work-study jobs on the branch campus.
 Speak with the study abroad office to learn about your options for making money abroad.
 Maybe the office will even set you up with an on-campus job before you arrive.

-If your job takes too much energy from your studies, then it’s probably not worth it.
-However, with the range of opportunities for work abroad, you’ll be able to find a flexible role.
-By making money abroad, you’ll take the pressure off your finances and enjoy a semester outside of your comfort zone.
+If your job takes too much energy from your studies, then it might not be worth it.
+However, with the range of opportunities for making money while studying abroad, you’ll be able to find a flexible role.
+By working abroad, you’ll take the pressure off your finances and hopefully reduce the amount you need to borrow in student loans.

 For more tips, check out this guide for six ways to pay for study abroad without going into debt.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!